filizkrdg/S-type.est/README.md

-# stype_estimator:An R package for Stype robust estimator
+# stype.est:An R package for Stype robust estimator
-This R package provides an implementation of the **S-type estimator**, a robust estimation method designed for general linear regression models.
+This R package provides an implementation of the **stype.est**, a robust estimation method designed for general linear regression models.
 The S-type estimator was introduced by Sazak and Mutlu (2021) in their study, "Comparison of the Robust Methods in the General Linear Regression Model."

 ## Features
 - Perform robust linear regression using the S-type estimator.